-Techniques for River Lake Trout
+Techniques For Fishing River Lake Trout

 Lake trout are traditionally thought of as deep-water fish.
 This is certainly true in most instances, especially in summer and when the waters are warm.
-However, there are many instances where lake trout are not only in shallow water but in fast currents.
+However, there are many instances where lake trout are not only in shallow water but also in fast currents.
 In fact, I’ve had some of my most spectacular lake trout fishing over the years not in lakes, but in large rivers.

 Sometimes these fish are seeking out cooler water temperatures, at other times they may be pursuing baitfish.
 One thing is for sure: current-loving lake trout are both aggressive and hard fighters.
 Here are some techniques to score on river lake trout wherever they are found in Ontario.